laravel/docs/authentication.md

         // ...
     ],

-Then, you may use the `logoutOtherDevices` method on the `Auth` facade.
-This method requires the user to provide their current password, which your application should accept through an input form:
+Then, you may use the `logoutOtherDevices` method provided by the `Auth` facade.
+This method requires the user to confirm their current password, which your application should accept through an input form:

     use Illuminate\Support\Facades\Auth;

-    Auth::logoutOtherDevices($password);
+    Auth::logoutOtherDevices($currentPassword);

 When the `logoutOtherDevices` method is invoked, the user's other sessions will be invalidated entirely, meaning they will be "logged out" of all guards they were previously authenticated by.

-> {note} When using the `AuthenticateSession` middleware in combination with a custom route name for the `login` route, you must override the `unauthenticated` method on your application's exception handler to properly redirect users to your login page.

 <a name="password-confirmation"></a>
 ## Password Confirmation